LizardLarry/bmb_recent_publications/README.md

 ```

 ### Next you need to provide parameters:
-I will suggest to use days from **Friday of previous week to Thursday of this week**, so we will not miss any publications.
-This is because BMB weekly is published every Friday.
+I suggest to do this biweekly.
+(NOTE: Make sure to edit the dates below)
 ```
 START <- "2023-03-24"
 END <- "2023-04-07"